-Looking for the best substitute for yogurt in smoothies?
-Smoothies are a wonderful choice for breakfast with fresh fruit and granola.
+Looking for the best substitute for yogurt or Greek yogurt in smoothies?
+Smoothies without yogurt are a wonderful choice for breakfast with fresh fruit and granola.
 Or, they make a refreshing pre or post-workout drink with protein powder.
-But, if you are all out of yogurt or aren't a fan of the taste, you might be wondering if there are other options.

 - Other options for added texture